tomas-bzdusek/research-website/content/publication/symmetry-breaking-and-spectral-structure-of-the-interacting-Hatano-Nelson-model/index.md

 ---
-title: "Delicate topology protected by rotation symmetry: Crystalline Hopf insulators and beyond"
+title: "Symmetry breaking and spectral structure of the interacting Hatano-Nelson model"
 publication_types:
   - "3"
 authors: